othmansamih/Automation-Hub/AI Receptionist/README.md

 - Check webhook URLs are correct in ElevenLabs
 - Verify your n8n instance is publicly accessible
 - Review n8n execution logs for errors

-## 🔄 Future Enhancements

-Potential improvements to consider:
-- Multi-language support
-- SMS confirmation messages
-- Email notifications
-- Cancellation/rescheduling capabilities
-- Integration with patient management systems
-- Analytics and reporting dashboard
-- Multiple provider/room support
-- Waiting list management

-## 📄 License

-This project is provided as-is for educational and commercial use.
-Modify as needed for your specific requirements.

 ## 🤝 Contributing